gedbac/class4js/readme.md

 # class4js

 The __class4js__ module is for class-driven development in JavaScript.
 It allows to emulate classes in JavaScript.
-Module based on ECMAScript 5 API and implements _open/close principle_.
-When class is created, class is closed for modifications.

-The library can be used with __Node.js__, __PhantomJS__ and in the __Web Browsers__.
+Module based on ECMAScript 5 standart and implements open/close principle:  _"When class is created, class is closed for modifications"_. __class4js__  is free software distributed under the terms of the _GNU General Public License version 3_ and can be used with __node.js__, __modern web browsers__ and even with __PhantomJS__.

-__The Open/Close principle__

-    A module should be open for extension but closed for modifications.

 ## Installation